 - A. Senior Manager Selection.
 HRSD will select a senior manager for any proposed negotiated sale.
 The selection criteria will include but not be limited to the following: - (1) The firm's ability and experience in managing transactions similar to that contemplated by HRSD; - (2) Prior knowledge and experience with HRSD; - (3) The firm's ability and willingness to risk capital and demonstration of the firm's capital availability and underwriting of unsold balances; - (4) Quality and experience of personnel assigned to HRSD's engagement; - (5) Financing plan presented; and - (6) Cost, including underwriting fees and anticipated pricing. - B. Co-Manager Selection.
-Co-managers may be selected on the same bases as the senior manager with the exception of underwriting fees, which are determined by the senior manager.
-In addition to their qualifications, comanagers appointed to specific transactions will be a function of transaction size and the necessity to ensure maximum distribution of HRSD's bonds. - C. Selling Groups.
+Co-managers may be selected on the same basis as the senior manager with the exception of underwriting fees, which are determined by the senior manager.
+In addition to their qualifications, co-managers appointed to specific transactions will be a function of transaction size and the necessity to ensure maximum distribution of HRSD's bonds. - C. Selling Groups.
 HRSD may establish selling groups in certain transactions.
 To the extent that selling groups are used, HRSD may make appointments to selling groups, as the transaction dictates. - D. Underwriter's Counsel.
 In any negotiated sale of HRSD debt in which the underwriter desires legal counsel, the appointment will be made by the senior managing underwriter. - E. Underwriter's Discount.
 HRSD will evaluate the proposed underwriter's discount against other proposals and/or comparable issues in the market.
-Any additional expenses payable to an underwriter and paid out of the Underwriter's Discount must be substantiated. - F. Evaluation of Underwriter Performance.
-HRSD will evaluate each bond sale after completion to assess the following: costs of issuance including underwriters' compensation, pricing of the bonds in terms of the overall interest cost and on a maturity-by-maturity basis, the distribution of bonds and sales credits, and the use of capital by the underwriters to take down bonds.
+Any additional expenses payable to an underwriter and paid out of the Underwriter's Discount must be substantiated.